Audiveris/audiveris/docs/_pages/menus/README.md

 ---
 layout: default
-title: Pulldown Menus
+title: Pull-down menus
 parent: References
 nav_order: 1
 has_children: true
 ---
-# Pulldown Menus
+# Pull-down menus

-This chapter simply describes all Audiveris pulldown menus.
+This chapter simply describes all Audiveris pull-down menus.

 Since this chapter if meant for reference, each menu is described in its full extent, thus including advanced topics if any.